Skip to content

 MQTT Topic Hierarchies for Manufacturing Telemetry and OEE Workflows

-The production-grade industrial namespace follows a strict slash-delimited progression that aligns with ISA-95 hierarchy levels: enterprise/site/line/cell/machine/component/sensor.
-Each segment must be bounded, alphanumeric, and free of dynamic wildcards at the publisher level.
-Enterprise and site identifiers establish multi-tenant isolation, while line and cell segments map to physical manufacturing zones.
-Machine-level topics should correspond directly to asset registers, and sensor suffixes must explicitly declare measurement intent and data type.
+The production-grade industrial namespace follows a strict slash-delimited progression that aligns with the ISA-95 equipment hierarchy: enterprise/site/area/line/cell/machine/component/sensor.
+Each segment must be bounded, lowercase-alphanumeric with underscores, and free of dynamic wildcards at the publisher level.
+Enterprise and site identifiers establish multi-tenant isolation; area, line, and cell segments map to physical manufacturing zones (ISA-95 levels 3 and below, mirroring the ISA-88 physical model for batch plants).
+Machine-level topics should correspond one-to-one with entries in the asset register, and sensor suffixes must explicitly declare measurement intent and data type.

 %MW100 voltage_dc_f Float32 2 decimals